jrapudg/RTWholeBodyMPPI/README.md

 #### Steps
 1. **Open project in container using VSCode**

- After the docker is built, you can access the container:
+ After the docker is built and the container is running, you can either open a terminal in VSCode or access the container with this command:
    ```
    docker exec -it CONTAINER_ID /bin/zsh
    ```